-Educational video helps terminal cancer patients decide whether to receive CPRDecember 10th, 2012 in Other /
+Educational video helps terminal cancer patients decide whether to receive CPRDecember 10, 2012 in Medicine & Health / Other

 Patients with terminal cancer who viewed a three-minute video demonstrating cardiopulmonary resuscitation (CPR) were less likely to indicate a preference for receiving CPR in the event of an in-hospital cardiac arrest than were patients who only listened to a verbal description of the procedure.
 The study that will appear in the Journal of Clinical Oncology and is being released online today is a follow-up to a smaller, 2009 study and includes a more diverse group of patients with many forms of cancer.

 "It really is incumbent on us, as physicians, to help our patients understand their options at the end of life," says Angelo Volandes, MD, MPH, of the Massachusetts General Hospital (MGH) Department of Medicine, corresponding author of the current report.
 "Our results clearly show that educational videos can help supplement – not supplant – the patient/doctor relationship by reinforcing, not replacing, the conversations that must take place between doctors and patients."